ef-ctx/ngAutobahn/README.md

     ```

   * **Publish Message.**
-    * subscribe function returns a promise which resolves in a Broker object.
+    * Subscribe function returns a promise which resolves in a Broker object.
     * The broker object provides a `publish` method to publish messages.
     * The publish method returns a promise which will be resolved if the publishing succeed and rejected if it fails (eg. loosing connection).